Kiowa County, Kansas

-Kiowa County (standard abbreviation: KW) is a county located in the U.S. state of Kansas.
+Kiowa County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is Greensburg.
 As of the 2020 census, the county population was 2,460.
-The largest city and county seat is Greensburg.
+The county is named after the Kiowa tribe.

 History

 19th century

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1867, Kiowa County was established and named after the Kiowa tribe.
+In 1875, the county's land was given to a nearby county, but in 1886, Kiowa County was reestablished and organized.

+The Santa Fe Railroad was built into the county around the time it was organized.
+The Greensburg Well, one of the largest hand-dug wells in the world, was built in 1887-1888.
+It has been a popular tourist attraction since 1939.
+The well is listed in the National Register of Historic Places.